 I was born in Guernsey in 1960 and I’ve lived here most of my life.
-I’m married with a teenage son.
+I have a teenage son.
 In my spare time, I swim and make pottery.

 I started out by working in local finance for 10 years.
 After taking a trial flying lesson at the Aero Club, I became hooked and eventually left the finance industry to become the chief flying instructor at the club.
 Having accidentally fallen into flying, I pressed on and gained my Airline Transport Pilot’s Licence and in due course flew as a 737 Captain for British Airways.
 However, my most enjoyable flying was as a Trislander Captain for Aurigny, including on the legendary G-JOEY.
 I stopped flying in 2012 when I was honoured to be elected as a People’s Deputy for the West.
 You can find a report on my previous term by clicking here.

 I believe life is one long learning opportunity so after some years of pursuing diverse Open University courses, I took the plunge and gained a master’s degree (Distinction) in Renewable Energy and Sustainable Construction.
 Due to family circumstances when I was growing up, I left school at 17 to go into work, so finally getting round to gaining a degree was a moment of personal achievement at the age of 51.
 This year, having not studied anything for a while, I passed the Institute of Director’s Certificate in Company Direction which has been of assistance to me in my voluntary work as a Director of Safer and the Women’s Refuge.
 I was President of La Société Guernesiaise until March of this year.
 Prior to that, I was on the Independent Monitoring Panel for the States’ Prison and I flew as a search pilot for Channel Islands Air Search for 15 years, for which I was awarded the Queen’s Golden Jubilee medal for Voluntary Service.